CnnDepth/slam_comparison/README.md

 TBA
 ```

-2. Clone the package into your catkin warkspace and make the package
+2. Clone the package into your catkin workspace and make the package

 ```bash
 roscd && cd src